Menstrual cramps or dysmenorrhoea refers to painful menses.

 If subsequent doses are needed, tap a few pellets into a bottle of water, shake the bottle and take a sip as often as the severity of the condition seems to warrant.
-Always remember to shake first.
+Always remember to shake the bottle first.
 By putting the remedy in water and shaking before each dose, we can prevent the problems that might come from overdosing.

 How often to take the remedy depends on how much or how little you’re improving since the first dose.
-If at any time there is a striking or noticable improvement, there is no reason to keep taking the remedy unless the improvement stops.
+If at any time there is a striking or noticeable improvement, there is no reason to keep taking the remedy unless the improvement stops.

 If the improvement is advancing slowly, a general rule is take the remedy 3 or 4 times a day for 3 days, and stop or take less often when you are sure you are getting better.